hungdoan888/NumericalDifferentiation/README.md

 - MATLAB

 # How to use
--Run Mat509projectp1b.m and Mat509projectp2.m to generate plots
+- Run Mat509projectp1b.m and Mat509projectp2.m to generate plots